1. DEBT SOLUTIONS

 Harassment: If you stop paying your creditors, they may start aggressively pursuing you with phone calls and threatening letters.
 They may send you texts or emails as well.
 They can also send your account to a collections agency or sue you to get a court to order you to pay.

-No guarantee: A debt settlement plan isn't guaranteed to reduce the amount you owe, and a reputable debt settlement company will never promise that it can settle your accounts, reduce the amount you owe, or make any other claims like that.
+No guarantee: A debt settlement plan isn't guaranteed to reduce the amount you owe.
+A reputable debt settlement company will never promise that it can settle your accounts, reduce the amount you owe, or make any other claims like that.

 Debt settlements are voluntary, and no creditor is required to settle with you no matter how much you can offer.
 If a creditor refuses to settle, you may damage your credit score by refusing to pay and still end up owing the same amount or more after the creditor applies fees and penalties.